 Let's double up on this sentence : precise initialization is not required.

 Indeed, the only point is to reduce the amount of "waste" in fractional bit estimation.
 Where does that waste come from ?

-Well, as said in previous article, a fractional bit is translated into a "decrease" of the state value.
+Well, as said in a previous article, a fractional bit is translated into a "decrease" of the state value.

 For this to work correctly, i.e. to minimize the fractional bit cost, we need to have our target symbol approximately at the intended destination state value.
-If not, then we will "waste" some more fractional bit, in order to find the intended symbol.
+If not, then we will "waste" more fractional bit, in order to find the intended symbol.